-This is our way to engage the community!
-We envision series of talks, movies, lectures and guided conversations throughout Solano County to inspire and support grassroot initiatives for the good of the whole.
+This is our way to engage the community through series of talks, movies, lectures and guided conversations to inspire and support grassroot initiatives for the good of the whole.

 In the spring of 2018, Vallejo locals enjoy a special screening of ‘The Economics of Happiness: Local Futures’ which illustrates the social and spiritual impact of economic globalization on local communities and economies, and highlights the many benefits of shifting towards the local.
 This film screening is part of Sustainable Solano’s community Conversations program bringing inspiring speakers and film screenings to Solano county in an effort to open dialogue and guide community conversations about meaningful topics relevant to global and local sustainable practice, conservation and social policy.

 The Sustainable Solano team and board met on Zoom for a conversation about the lessons learned from Awakening the Dreamer and from our path so far.
 We discussed our own paths to our current work and vision for the future.

 Our discussion of the Next Economy continued from February-May with Sustainable Solano staff sharing insight gained from workshops they attended on the Next Economy and sparking community discussion.
 Read the blogs below for more detail.

 When there is a crisis, it often can reveal underlying flaws in the existing system as well as opportunities for change.
 The current economic crises brought on by the COVID-19 pandemic also opens the dialogue for how to shift our economy in a way that works for more people.

 Discussion of alternative models, inspiring examples and ideas for a new economic system that works for everyone.

 “Change doesn’t come from intent.
 It comes from deliberate action.” – Nwamaka Agbo

 Two local economy advocates explore caring for local communities and the environment.